-You might find yourself waking up in the morning with a feeling of dread, wondering what happened the night before.
+You or someone you love and care for might find yourself waking up in the morning with a feeling of dread, wondering what happened the night before.
 Employers may offer “one last warning” over your drinking and how it has affected your workplace performance.
-You may experience trouble with law enforcement or hear a voice in your head that keeps telling you to stop drinking.
+You may have a DUI/DWI or other trouble with law enforcement, your spouse or partner may be leaving you, you may not be able to see your children, or you just realize that you will have to stop drinking.
 These examples are but a scratch on the surface of what a problem with alcohol looks like.
 You might be uncertain if you have alcohol use disorder, or you might be reading this as a family member, friend, or coworker seeing the signs of trouble and looking for ways to help.
 No matter your circumstances, it should be comforting to know that help is available, and nobody has to walk through this alone.
 Call The National Rehab Hotline at 866-210-1303 anytime, and someone will be there to assist you.

 What to Expect From Our Alcohol Hotline

 When you call The National Rehab Hotline, you can expect: